These Are the Rules You Have to Follow to Get Cast on ‘Fixer Upper’

 Next: Get your camera ready.

-11. You’ll also need to share photos of the home
+11. You also needed to share photos of the home

 The producers also want to see lots of photos of the home you’re buying or thinking about purchasing.
 They especially want to see photos of the kitchen and living room.
 And they also request photos of the family room, bathrooms, backyard, and front of the house.
 Interestingly enough, they don’t specifically ask for photos any bedrooms.
 Because they don’t always renovate all the rooms in a house, the bedrooms sometimes get left out of the show.